SankeyMATIC Manual

 (blank) TWh 70.25TWh

 Note: SankeyMATIC does not trim spaces in labels.
+This gives you more direct control over their appearance.

 Starting a suffix with a space will produce a space between the amount and the suffix.